-The best way is to Volunteer and see if firefighting is your calling.
+The best way is to Volunteer and help the community.
 Why Volunteer?
 Because it helps everyone, including you!
 Yes, volunteering for the fire service, a tradition set in place by Benjamin Franklin, is very rewarding.
 Not only for the volunteer but also the citizens those volunteers serve.
 Certainly the direct benefit of offering help during times of emergency or disaster is obvious.
 But there are other benefits.

-- All Southside volunteers are entitled to free fire protection on properties that they own after they have completed their 40 hours of drill attendance, and have been voted in by their division.
+- All volunteers with Chatham Fire are entitled to free fire protection on properties that they own after they have completed their 40 hours of drill attendance, and have been voted in by their division.

 - All volunteers are covered by Workman’s Compensation for accidents and injuries directly related to their job as a firefighter.

-Are you Southside Fire or Islands Fire Department?
+Are you Southside Fire, Chatham or Islands Fire Department?

-It can be a little confusing; technically we are both.
+It can be a little confusing.
 In 1973, Islands Fire Department and Southside Fire were two separate departments that decided to join forces and work together.
-The Islands Fire Department is the group of volunteers that facilitate the main response.
-Southside Fire Department supplies the paid personnel, fire house and apparatus.
+Then in 2018 Southside Fire changed names to Chatham Emergency Services.
+Our volunteer fire division is Islands Fire Department, which was its own fire department until combining with Chatham Emergency Services in 2018.
+The Islands Fire Department is now known as a division of Chatham Fire.
+Islands Fire is the group of volunteers that facilitate the main response for the Islands area.
+Chatham Fire Department supplies the paid personnel, fire house and apparatus.

 How do I become a volunteer?

 - Fill out an application – Click Here

 - Return the application to Station 4 on a drill night.

 - Complete 40 hrs of training with Islands Fire Department, then you must be voted on by the membership.